JaxxyIV/nottpr/README.md

 #### SahasrahBot

 Most existing SahasrahBot YAMLs are compatible with nottpr.
-Presets for door randomizer and other external branches of the randomizer are not currently supported.
+Presets for door randomizer and other external branches of the randomizer are not supported.

 #### alttpr.com

-Customizer JSON files created on alttpr.com can be converted to a builder through the `CustomizerBuilder.fromCustomizerJSON` static method.
+Customizer JSON files created on alttpr.com can be converted to a builder through the `CustomizerBuilder.convertJSON` static method.

-All presets on the website (except open) can be loaded using `SeedBuilder.fromNottpr`.
+All presets on the website (except open) can be loaded using `Presets.load`.
 These preset names are:

 * beginner
 * crosskeys